kayashaolu/webarch/README.md

 Labs (15%), Assignments (45%), Project (40%)
  - Labs are due at 11:59 pm of the day they have been assigned.
  - Assignments and the Project are due 11:59 pm on the day of their due date
+ - Late labs will not be accepted
+ - Late assignments will be deducted 5 points each day they are late.
+ - If there are any issues please contact me asap

 ## Instructor:
  - Kay Ashaolu <kay@ischool>